 These strategies will help students develop test-taking skills that strengthen vocabulary, improve reading comprehension, and enhance language arts mechanics.

-- Apply various strategies learned in class to formal assessments
+Students will apply various strategies learned in class to formal assessments.

-- When teaching test-taking strategies, I use Sara Davis Powell's Super Strategies for Succeeding on the Standardized Tests: Reading/Language Arts
+- Sara Davis Powell's Super Strategies for Succeeding on the Standardized Tests: Reading/Language Arts

 Each strategy described below is intended to be used as a suggestion for independent practice.
 I suggest that you provide multiple practice opportunities throughout the year, prior to the test date, so that your students will use the strategies on this and other formal assessments.
 You may duplicate any one of the suggested practice assessments in the professional book listed above or use your own.